RamitVishwakarma/RamitVishwakarma/README.md

+###
-### Hello I am Ramit a MERN stack enthusiast and a competetive programmer and also an open source contributor
+Greetings!
+I'm Ramit, an avid MERN stack enthusiast, competitive programmer, and an active contributor to open source projects.

 <!--
 **RamitVishwakarma/RamitVishwakarma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.